Zoe Saldana Has Long Forgiven Britney Spears For Her 2014 Pregnancy Faux Pas: ‘It Was So Innocent’

 — EntertainmentTonight (@etnow) May 5, 2017

-“I read that Britney Spears was the one who announced you were having twins before you even announced it,” an phoning-in audience member inquired Saldana, which made sitcom star Beth Behrs (2 Broke Girls), Cohen’s other guest, gasp rather loudly.
+“I read that Britney Spears was the one who announced you were having twins before you even announced it,” a phoning-in audience member inquired Saldana, which made sitcom star Beth Behrs (2 Broke Girls), Cohen’s other guest, gasp rather loudly.

 “Is that true [and if so], did she apologize?”